mikepfrank/GLaDOS/README.md

 ### GLaDOS System Configuration File ([`glados-config.hjson`](glados-config.hjson "glados-config.hjson file"))

-This is the main configuration file for the GLaDOS system, in human-readable JSON format (see [hjson.github.io](https://hjson.github.io/)).
+This is the main configuration file for the GladOS system, in human-readable JSON format (see [hjson.github.io](https://hjson.github.io/)).
 If you would like to maintain a customized version of the config file in some other